Effects of climate change on oceans: Reduced oxygen levels

-The oxygen content of the ocean is vital for the survival of most larger animals and plants and also serves a long term role in controlling atmospheric oxygen upon which terrestrial life depends.
-Climate change affects ocean oxygen.
-There are two areas of concern in terms of ocean oxygen levels: The open ocean mid depth waters and the coastal waters.
+Climate change has an impact on ocean oxygen, both in coastal areas and in the open ocean.

-The first area of concern relates to the mid-depth waters of the open ocean, which are naturally low in oxygen.
-This is because these areas, known as oxygen minimum zones, are isolated from the atmosphere by sluggish ocean circulation, isolating these waters from the atmosphere (and hence oxygen) for decades, while sinking organic matter from surface waters is broken down consuming the available oxygen.
+The open ocean naturally has some areas of low oxygen, known as oxygen minimum zones.
+These areas are isolated from the atmospheric oxygen by sluggish ocean circulation.
+At the same time, oxygen is consumed when sinking organic matter from surface waters is broken down.
 These low oxygen ocean areas are expanding as a result of ocean warming which both reduces water circulation and also reduces the oxygen content of that water, while the solubility of oxygen declines as the temperature rises.

 Overall ocean oxygen concentrations are estimated to have declined 2% over 50 years from the 1960s.
 The nature of the ocean circulation means that in general these low oxygen regions are more pronounced in the Pacific Ocean.
 Low oxygen represents a stress for almost all marine animals.
 Very low oxygen levels create regions with much reduced fauna.
 It is predicted that these low oxygen zones will expand in future due to climate change, and this represents a serious threat to marine life in these oxygen minimum zones.

-The second area of concern relates to coastal waters where increasing nutrient supply from rivers to coastal areas leads to increasing production and sinking organic matter which in some coastal regions leads to extreme oxygen depletion, sometimes referred to as "dead zones".
+The second area of concern relates to coastal waters where increasing nutrient supply from rivers to coastal areas leads to increasing production and sinking organic matter which in some coastal regions leads to extreme oxygen depletion, sometimes referred to as dead zones.
 These dead zones are expanding driven particularly by increasing nutrient inputs, but also compounded by increasing ocean stratification driven by climate change.

+Oceans turning green

+Satellite image analysis reveals that the oceans have been gradually turning more green as climate change continues.
+The color change has been detected for a majority of the world's ocean surfaces and may be due to changing plankton populations caused by climate change.
+There is evidence that this in turn may be leading to widespread ocean darkening where changes to the optical properties of the water is preventing light from penetrating to greater depth.

 Changes to Earth's weather system and wind patterns

-Climate change and the associated warming of the ocean will lead to widespread changes to the Earth's climate and weather system including increased tropical cyclone and monsoon intensities and weather extremes with some areas becoming wetter and others drier, therefore challenging current systems of agriculture.
+Climate change and the associated warming of the ocean will lead to widespread changes to the Earth's climate and weather system including increased tropical cyclone and monsoon intensities and weather extremes with some areas becoming wetter and others drier.
 Changing wind patterns are predicted to increase wave heights in some areas.
-This can pose risks to mariners and also to marine structures.